curv3d/curv/ideas/Packages.md

 * No immediate plan to implement `file."${foo}"`, `defined(file.foo)`,
   or `fields file`.

+Under this interface, a record field could be represented by two files with the same basename and different extensions.
+Eg, one contains raw data in some standard non-Curv format, the other contains Curv metadata.
+(This is an alternative to "parameterized file readers".)
+Or, one contains geometry and the other contains colour.

 Can relax the requirement that directories contain a `main.curv` file.
 If not, construct a record from every suitable directory entry.